-At its most basic, crowdfunding is the generation of small amounts of money by many people through websites like Kickstarter and Indiegogo to fund a product, project, or business.
+At its most basic, crowdfunding is the generation of small amounts of money by many people through websites like Kickstarter and Indiegogo to fund a new product, project, or business.

 With the internet, fundraisers can get support from people all over the world for their product ideas.
 Thanks to platforms like Kickstarter (as well as social media platforms), it’s never been easier to fund your project.